mbo2olivier/mukadi-chartjs-builder/README.md

     # you can also apply transformation to the labels before been displayed on the chart
     ->labels('console',  fn($c) => strtoupper($c)) // transform all console name to uppercase
 ```

+Note: Bubble and Scatter chart doesn't support labels, the method as no effect on this charts and throw no error
 ### 2.4.
 Datasets

 ``` php